 Stuart Baum (MI): ‘The General Election Will Be Won on Turnout’

 Stuart Baum (22), a Democrat from Detroit, MI, attended Jewish day school growing up and is a recent graduate of Wayne State University where he served as student government president.
-Baum is an intern at the Michigan state legislature, where he serves as a community liaison, connecting residents’ concerns with legislative priorities.
+Baum is an intern in the Michigan state legislature, where he serves as a community liaison, connecting residents’ concerns with legislative priorities.
 He is also working at the Brennan Center for Justice on advancing and protecting voting rights.
 As a member of the LGBTQ community, he would like to see more attention paid to gay rights in the presidential campaign.

 Do the impeachment proceedings hurt or improve Trump’s chances for re-election?

 I think that they probably hurt his chances for re-election because the hearings will likely wear down his less-secure supporters in the middle.
 However, I don’t think that they will have a profound effect since they inspire both parties’ bases to turn out.

 Do you think it’s possible for Democrats and Republicans to ever agree on the facts around the president’s actions?